-wheel of a decommissioned rail car

-phantom artist

-light streaming through a rusted metal barrel

-rust rainbow

-rusty railroad spikes lying next to an unused rail line

-tired!
+REFLECTIONS

-people-like images reflected onto a downtown Cleveland building REFLECTIONS Walk along a downtown street in almost any big city and you'll see reflections on the walls of glassy buildings.
+Walk along a downtown street in almost any big city and you'll see reflections on the walls of glassy buildings.
 In most cases, the architect didn't design the building to pick up these particular reflections.
 Those reflections just happened.

-These reflective surfaces and others are like a funhouse full of opportunities for a photographer intent on capturing images of accidental art!
+These reflective surfaces and others are like a funhouse full of opportunities for a photographer intent on capturing images of accidental art.
 The fact that some glass distorts the reflected images makes for even more fun, as the objects are turned and twisted to create works of abstract art.

-On these pages appear reflections of people-like images onto a nearby glass-paneled building, Cleveland City Hall reflected onto a new Hilton Hotel, the wall of a century-old building reflected onto the glass panels of a modern parking garage, a man walking in front of a stainless steel building, bold colors reflected onto the stainless steel of a Frank Gehry-designed building, a distorted reflection of an old diner building, a Cuyahoga River scene reflected onto the front of a Flats restaurant, mixed-use "Uptown" buildings reflected onto the MOCA building, and the reflection of a woman passing by a mirror for sale in an outdoor flea market.
+On these pages appear reflections of the wall of a century-old building onto the glass panels of a modern parking garage, people-like images formed by multicolored wall panels on a nearby building, a college building onto the a glass block unit across the street, a Cuyahoga River scene on the front of a waterside restaurant, a building and lights shimmering onto the black stainless steel of the MOCA building, bold colors onto the stainless steel of a Frank Gehry-designed building, and a woman passing by a mirror for sale in an outdoor flea market.

-Cleveland City Hall reflected onto glassy wall of new Hilton Hotel historic Garfield building reflected onto face of modern parking garage near East 6th & Euclid sky and landscape reflected on Frank Gehry metal panel building building reflections near East 55th Street & St. Clair Avenue diner diners reflected in window of Flats restaurant on Cuyahoga River woman passing by mirror for sale at St. Clair-Superior flea market utility player FORM & FUNCTION Architects have been known to say that "form follows function."
+FORM & FUNCTION

+Architects have been known to say that "form follows function."
 In other words, the form of a building should be determined largely by the function that the building is meant to perform.

 As a photographer on the lookout for what I've called accidental art, I sometimes focus on functional objects that seem to have taken on an aesthetically pleasing form, even though aesthetic considerations may have been far from the thoughts of the designer.

-Examples of these images include utility pipes looking like a musical instrument, valve openings capped in bright red, a freshly painted plate of bolts, the filaments of a neo-traditional light bulb, a fiery glass-blowing kiln, wood beams piled in a storage yard, and an assemblage of industrial paint cans.
+Examples of these images include utility pipes looking like a musical instrument, valve openings capped in bright red, a freshly painted plate of bolts, a fiery kiln, the filaments of a light bulb, wood beams piled in a storage yard, and clearance-priced shoes piled in an outdoor bin.

-MOCA Man (passing by Cleveland Museum of Contemporary Art)

-Uptown Cleveland buildings reflected on MOCA in University Circle shadow people with red caps plate of freshly painted bolts (yum!)

-filamentia

-into the mystic (glass blowing kiln near West Side Market)

-beam me up!

-outdoor assemblage of industrial paint cans
+SOLITUDE

-lonely latte FORGOTTEN As a photographer, I have always been drawn to rather lonely images of solitary or forgotten objects and people.
+As a photographer, I have always been drawn to rather lonely images of solitary objects and solitary people.
 What this says about my personality is probably pretty obvious.
-(I have never been described as an extrovert!)
-Lately, given my focus on finding beauty in unexpected places, I have taken some photos of solitary subjects that also exhibit -- I hope -- the quality of the accidental art I have been describing in this essay.
-The examples I have selected to display in this photo essay include a woman sitting alone in a city coffee shop, a debris-infused tree oddity, a solitary branch casting its shadow in a river, an old chair left to decay at the edge of a historic cemetery, and a mannequin tossed in the back of a warehouse (which I titled "Saturday night, still no date").
+(I have never been described as an extravert!)

+Lately, given my focus on finding beauty in unexpected places, I have taken some photos of solitary subjects that also exhibit - I hope - the quality of the accidental art I have been describing in this essay.

+The examples I have selected to display in this photo essay include a woman sitting alone in a city coffee shop, the image of a dog taking shape in moss on a stone ledge, the remant of an abandoned freight train wheel, a very solitary chair that I found sitting in a small wooded area on the grounds of a cemetery, and, finally, a forgotten mannequin left in the back of a warehouse (which I titled "Saturday night, still no date").

 For me, these images pay homage to the loneliness that we all experience at times in our lives.
-It is my hope, as well, that sharing these images will help, in a small way, build bridges of empathy between us -- replacing some of the loneliness with feelings of connectedness and acceptance.
+It is my hope, as well, that sharing these photographs will help build bridges of empathy between us - replacing some of the loneliness with feelings of connectedness and acceptance.

-sad-faced tree grown around dumped material on abandoned property solitude forgotten chair on the edge of historic cemetery discarded mannequin in back of a warehouse ("Saturday night, still no date") ABOUT THE AUTHOR After retiring from full-time work as Cleveland's city planning director, Bob Brown returned to the streets of his adopted home town, this time with a camera in hand rather than a notebook.
-Freed of the practicalities of analyzing the city as a planner, he is now viewing Cleveland from a different perspective, where aesthetic considerations - and a little fun - have become the focus of his work.
+ABOUT THE AUTHOR

+After retiring from full-time work as Cleveland's city planning director, Bob Brown returned to the streets of his adopted home town, this time with a camera in hand rather than a notebook.
+Freed of the practicalities of analyzing the city as a planner, he is now viewing Cleveland from a different perspecitive, where aesthetic considerations - and a little fun - have become the focus of his work.